stephansturges/Tator/readme.md

 - **GPU + CUDA Torch required:** ensure your `torch` build can see CUDA; CPU-only installs will fail.
 - **Kick off training:** start `uvicorn` as usual, open the **Train SAM3** tab, pick a dataset (reuses cached Qwen datasets without re-upload), and click **Start**.
 Logs stream live and the loss line chart updates as batches finish.
 - **Activate the checkpoint:** when a run completes, use **Activate checkpoint** in the same tab to swap the backend SAM3 model to your finetune.
-- **Monkeypatch is now the default:** we keep SAM3’s segmentation head weights for text prompting, but freeze/ignore its segmentation head + mask FPN layers during bbox-only training to avoid DDP unused-parameter crashes.
-This patch is applied automatically at import time; no env vars are needed.
-If you intentionally want the upstream behavior (e.g., you have segmentation masks and want to train the heads), disable it with:
+- **Monkeypatch defaults ON:** we keep SAM3’s segmentation head weights for text prompting, but freeze/ignore segmentation-head + mask-FPN params during bbox-only training to avoid DDP unused-parameter crashes.
+The patch is applied automatically; disable it only if you truly train masks:
   ```bash
   SAM3_MONKEYPATCH=0 python -m uvicorn app:app --host 127.0.0.1 --port 8000
   ```
-  Otherwise, just launch `uvicorn` normally and the patch will be active.
+  Otherwise, launch `uvicorn` normally and the patch stays enabled.

 ### Running the Backend on a Remote GPU Host